craigspaeth/glowup/README.md

 - **Scripts** An eventuality but not often in the first year.
 - **CSS Framework** CSS modules solve the 80/20 of problems with CSS.
 Some folks are so anal about the DRY principle that they think they need to do more to CSS.
 Good luck to them.
 - **Middlewares** There should be a middleware story that's compatible with the big players in Erlang/JS, but it shouldn't provide any OOTB middleware (except maybe what's used internally to do controllers and render views)
 - **Deployment story** Provide docs on how to deploy and ensure it's dead simple to deploy to Railway.
-We can provide some tools to "eject" parts of the app (e.g. compile the view layer to a static site, or provide a model API fleixible enough to use with Snowflake and compile to Cloudflare Workers) but we won't build in any first-class support for this.
+We can provide some tools to "eject" parts of the app (e.g. compile the view layer to a static site, or provide a model API flexible enough to use with Snowflake and compile to Cloudflare Workers) but we won't build in any first-class support for this.
 Some folks think they need to export a full single page static app to the edge and run all their code on serverless lambdas.
 Good luck to them.